-Purposes Beneficial to the Community - Organizations which normally qualify as charitable include those with the following purposes: "providing public amenities to benefit the community", "establishing safety rescue operations" and "providing facilities for people with special needs".
-The first could cover such activities as grants for radio equipment and/or courses in schools, youth organizations, or homes for the elderly or disabled.
+Purposes Beneficial to the Community: Organizations which normally qualify as charitable include those "providing public amenities to benefit the community", "establishing safety rescue operations" and "providing facilities for people with special needs".
+The first could cover such activities as grants for radio equipment and/or courses in schools, youth organizations or homes for the elderly or disabled.
 The second may apply to investment in equipment for Amateur Radio Emergency Service groups that support their local communities and the Canadian Red Cross with public service and disaster communications.
-The latter could apply to support for equipment, courses, or development of suitable devices or techniques for the handicapped or disabled.
+The latter could apply to support for equipment, courses or the development of suitable devices or techniques for the handicapped or disabled.

-Scholastic grants: scholarships and bursaries for Radio Amateurs (must be licensed at time of grant application) for full-time attendance at educational institution - university or community college;
+Scholastic grants: Scholarships and bursaries for Radio Amateurs (must be a certified Amateur at time of the grant application) for full-time attendance at an educational institution such as a university or community college

-Community grants: grants for Amateur Radio equipment or courses relating to schools, community, seniors, youth or disabled homes or centres, for the benefit of that or surrounding community; and
+Community grants: Grants for Amateur Radio equipment or courses relating to schools, community, seniors, youth or disabled homes or centres, for the benefit of that or surrounding community

 Size of Grants

 Decisions on grant size will be at the sole discretion of the RAC Directors or their designees.
 They may choose to disburse several smaller grants or one larger grant in the same amount depending upon their evaluation of the relative merits of the grant applications.
 To deal with initial limitations of disbursable income, RAC has set a minimum of $250 for a grant.
 That means if a year-end disbursable amount in a particular grant category totals less than $250, then no grant will be disbursed that year, and, at the discretion of the RAC Board or their designees, the amount will be allowed to grow for another year or transferred to another category.
 The faster the Foundation assets grow, the sooner this initial startup problem will be overcome.